tqtezos/minter-sdk/packages/minter-contracts/ligo/src/english_auction/README.md

 When the conditions are met,

 `auctions[current_id]` is set with parameter values, `current_bid` is set to `opening_price` and `storage.current_id` is incremented.
 Also, `highest_bidder` is set to `seller`, which is used internally for the contract to know that no bid has yet been placed.
+The address that configures the auction will be referred to as `auctioneer` going forward in this document.

-The contract optimistically transfers assets from `SENDER` to itself.
-That means `SENDER` needed to already have approved the transfer to the auction contract of the assets that they are auctioning.
+The contract optimistically transfers assets from the auctioneer to itself.
+That means the auctioneer needed to already have approved the transfer to the auction contract of the assets that they are auctioning.
 The auction configuration fails if any of these transfers fail.

 ```bash=
 %configure   {